iszilagyigit/EfectiveJavaTips/README.md

 > name carefuly the lambda parameter to increase the readability of stream pipeline
 > using helper method is even more important for readability then in iterative code

+Item 46: Prefer side effect free functions in streams

+> essence of stream pipelines are side effect free function objects.
+The terminal operation
+> forEach should inly be used to report the result, not for calculation.
+> You need to know about collectors.
+The most important collector factories are:
+> toList, toSet, toMap, groupingBy

+Itemp 47: Prefer Collection to Stream as a return type

+> Collection or an appropiate subtype is generally the best return type for public
+> sequence returning method, but do not store large sequence in memory ust to return it
+> as a collection.

+Item 48: Use caution when making streams parallel

+> Parallelizing a pipeline is unlikely increase its performance if th esource is from *Stream.iterate*
+> or the operation *limit* is used.
+Performance gain is the best on streams over ArrayList, HashMap, HashSet, ConcurrentHashMap, arrays; int ranges and long ranges.

 ## Exceptions

 Item 69.
 Use exceptions only for `exceptional` conditions